-Gran Fondo Ellensburg is one of our newest and is not to be missed.
-It has all of the suffering you’ve come to expect from Vicious Cycle Gran Fondos, conveniently located on the I-90 corridor.
+Gran Fondo Ellensburg dishes out all of the suffering you’ve come to expect from Vicious Cycle Gran Fondos, conveniently located on the I-90 corridor.
 Lots of fast roadie stuff with one little speed bump thrown in the middle to keep it real.

 Distance: Grande: 90 miles (36 gravel) 7700′ climbing

 Price: Grande: $75 Medio: $65

 Disclaimer: This ride is HARD and is intended for experienced cyclists only.

 What you get: You will receive a super cool limited Gran Fondo Eburg souvenir, a well thought out, and well marked course to ride, and an aid station to refuel at mid ride.
 We will also post the times of all finishers for bragging rights.

 Grande Course: The course is about 90 miles with 7700′ of climbing.
 There will be approx 36 miles of gravel.
 That doesn’t sound like much but you will be feeling the first 32 miles of pavement by the time you get to the gravel, which will then proceed to go straight up.
 Like 2600′ in 6 miles.
 This is one of the best climbs out there, switchback after switchback with huge exposed views of the valley below.
 Think Forest Service gravel, not GFE gravel.
 Then another 27 miles of rolling pavement back to Eburg.
 Aid stations are at mile 28.3-water/essentials, 35.6-water, 56.6-full aid, 67-water/essentials